7 Steps to Build a Website – Easy Steps to Create Your Own

 Lots of different types of websites exist.
 You might want an e-commerce, portfolio, service business, or blog website.
 All of these can be achieved within the WordPress framework, albeit sometimes with plugins and other extras.

-My advice is to come up with a strategy for the steps to build a website from the ground up.
+Our advice is to come up with a strategy for the steps to build a website from the ground up.
 If you know what features you need in advance, you’ll save yourself a ton of headaches later.

 For instance, if you’re selling products, you need a WordPress theme that’s geared toward e-commerce.
 That way, you can set up attractive product pages and usher customers through the checkout process.

+Moreover, when choosing website themes and integrations, it’s important to consider factors such as ease of navigation and use.
 Navigation can make or break a website.
 Without clear navigation, people don’t know what to do when they arrive at your site.

 It’s like trying to find a friend’s house with inadequate directions.
 Instead of giving you an address you can plug into your GPS system, he or she says, “Turn right at the Circle K, left at the red house with the blue door, and another left onto the cul-de-sac.
 I’m the house with all the yard art in front.”